Fela Durotoye: Politics

 On February 22, 2018, he made his intention to run for presidency in the 2019 Nigerian general election under the political party Alliance for New Nigeria.
 A coalition of 11 aspirants under the umbrella of the Presidential Aspirants Coming Together (PACT) unanimously elected Fela Durotoye as their consensus candidate.
 On Saturday, September 29, 2018, he emerged as the presidential candidate of the Alliance for New Nigeria (ANN) for the 2019 general elections.

-While contesting for office, Fela said "its not easy to run for office", but added that, "the best way to serve his nation's interest is to do so from the nation's highest office".
+While contesting for the highest office in Nigeria, Fela said "its not easy to run for office", but added that, "the best way to serve his nation's interest is to do so from the nation's highest office".
 After several months he chose Khadijah Abdullahi-Iya as his running mate.
 She has been a successful social entrepreneur and would be his vice-president.

 On Thursday 24 January 2019, Fela Durotoye took to his Twitter handle commending Oby Ezekwesili for leading the frontier of building a formidable coalition and presenting a Consensus Candidate for the 2019 Presidential elections.
 He further expressed his willingness to support the candidacy of a Consensus candidate chosen from among the frontline alternative candidates, which include Fela Durotoye, Omoyele Sowore & Kingsley Moghalu through a transparent electoral process if he did not emerge as the Consensus candidate in the forthcoming election.
 Prior to this consensus was a Coalition between the Young progressive party and the Alliance for New Nigeria which was to be known as “The Force”.

+On 9 October 2023, he was appointed as the senior special assistant to the president on national values and social justice.
+He revealed that he served without receiving a salary from the Bola Tinubu-led government from October 2023 till March 2024.